 2. Check your sense of fair play.
 Are you a supermom by natural inclination, or are you picking up the slack for a too-absent partner or an abusive employer?
 Are you losing the chore war?
 Has your sense of fair play been violated, but you’re afraid to speak up?
 A State of the Union assessment will help identify what needs to be done.
 Tell us about it in your BIG BIG Book.
 We can help with that.

 3. Explore your motives.
-There are a few moms who habitually lavish attention on their children and “flow like a river,” but they also manage to extract a somewhat heavy toll of guilt in the process.
+A few moms habitually lavish attention on their children and “flow like a river,” but they also extract a somewhat heavy toll of guilt in the process.
 Nobody likes to feel guilty.
 If you’re doing too much-do less and notice what happens (see step one).
+As Dear Abby once quipped, “If you want kids with their feet on the ground, put some responsibility on their shoulders.”
+Ask your kids to step up.
+Perhaps they need some advice on how.

 5. Consult with your spouse and kids.
 You’ll probably be the last person to notice how spread thin you are.
 Discuss what you’re thinking about giving up, moving away from or dialing back on.
+Be jealous of your time together as a couple and as a family.
+We can help you with good tools during your couples therapy intensive.

 6. Decide.
 Accept the limitations of time and space by not wasting either.
 One of my struggling supermom clients once told me, “I thought I had my sh*t together…but then I realized I couldn’t lift it anymore.”

+7. Subtract.
+Happiness is sometimes obtained by subtraction.
+Is there anything you can subtract, and still be content?
 If you aren’t ready to terminate an activity, play hooky.
 Call in sick.
 Just this once, toy with letting this obligation go and notice how the experience of skipping this particular event or meeting lands with you.

-Remember, when you clawback time for yourself, it’s a zero sum game.
+8. Plant your feet.
+Learn to embrace a beautiful, empowering word…NO. We both know you exude confidence.
+Expect to be asked to do more or be attracted to new challenges.
+Be skeptical and jealous of any hours of new free time you may have seized for yourself by ending low-value commitments.
+Remember, when you clawback time for yourself, it’s a zero-sum game.
 An hour here or there no longer wasted on low-value commitments is now available for your personal time, time with your family, or other more worthy activities.
 Embrace the beauty of saying “no.” to new time commitments.

 9. Experiment with new boundaries.
 Have you ever longed for, however briefly, digital-free days?
-Does the idea of a little quiet time away from screens to reflect and meditate sound good to you?
+Does a little quiet time away from screens to reflect and meditate sound good to you?
 Or you might want to have a fun activity with your family outside and “forget” to bring your phone.
 Play with your preferences by indulging them every once in a while.
 Rest, relax, and renew.

 Supermoms and the idea of “good enough”